snu-csl/pyrisc/pipe5/GUIDE.md

 Each stage consists of two _phases_, namely, `compute()` and `update()`.
 For any stage `S`, `S.compute()` represents the manipulation of signals using some combinational logic performed inside of the stage, while `S.update()` indicates the step where the contents of the pipeline registers (between the current and the next stage) are updated.
 In the real processor, all the `*.compute()` phases are performed in parallel and all the state updates specified in `*.update()` are done at once (e.g., on the rising edge of the clock).
 However, we just serialize the execution of `*.compute()` and `*.update()` to simplify the simulator.

 Note that we run each stage in the reverse order of the pipeline, especially for the `*.compute()` phases.
 This is because that hazard detection and forwarding detection logic depends on the previous instructions in the pipeline.
-For example, the forwarding logic in the ID stage depends on the signals in the EX, MM, WB stages, hence EX, MM, WB stages should run before ID.
+For example, the forwarding logic in the ID stage depends on the signals in the EX, MM, WB stages, hence EX, MM, WB stages should be run before ID.
 Similarly, the branch outcome is determined in the EX stage which means that the EX stage should be completed before the IF stage.
 For these reasons, it is safe to run each stage in the reverse order such as WB -> MM -> EX -> ID -> IF.
 Because all the internal signals are already generated during `*.compute()` phases, the execution of `*.update()` phases can be done in any order, but we run them sequentially from ID to WB.

 ## Naming conventions

 ### Pipeline registers

 In `snurisc5`, pipeline registers are implemented as class variables.
 For each stage, we have a class definition, such as `IF`, `ID`, `EX`, `MM`, or `WB`.
 For class variables, their values can be referenced directly by prefixing the class name to the variable name.
-In addition, we always add the prefix `reg_` to the names of pipeline registers.
+In addition, we always add the prefix `reg_` to the names of pipeline registers to explicitly denote they belong to the pipeline registers.
 For example, `EX.reg_rd` represents the register named `reg_rd` in the set of pipeline registers between the ID and the EX stages.

 ### Internal signals within a stage

 Internal signals used within a stage are implemented as instance variables in the corresponding object.
-For example, `self.rd` indicates a internal signal named `rd`.
+For example, `self.rd` indicates an internal signal named `rd`.
 As they are instance variables, the same signal can be freely used either in `compute()` or in `update()`.
 Also it is possible that two different stages can define their own `self.rd` variables because each stage is represented by a different object.
 Recall that `Pipe.IF`, `Pipe.ID`, `Pipe.EX`, `Pipe.MM`, and `Pipe.WB` point to each _object_ that corresponds to each stage.
 Therefore, the `self.rd` defined in the ID stage (i.e., in the `Pipe.ID` object) can be referenced as `Pipe.ID.rd`.
 Likewise, `Pipe.EX.rd` represents the `self.rd` variable defined in the EX stage (i.e., in the `Pipe.EX` object).

 The following highlights the differences between pipeline registers and internal signals.
 ```
-Pipe.EX.reg_rd      # A pipeline register bewteen ID and EX.
+EX.reg_rd      # A pipeline register between ID and EX.
 Always start with 'reg_'.
 Pipe.EX.rd     # An internal signal within EX.
-Called as `self.rd` within the stage.
+Can be referenced as `self.rd` within the EX stage.
 ```

 ## Usage conventions